Patching LLM Like Software: A Lightweight Method for Improving Safety Policy in Large Language Models: Experimental Results

 \paragraph{Policy Patch Training.} A 50-token patch is trained using our standard SFT+DPO recipe with $\beta=0.1$.
 To create high-quality preference pairs $(\mathbf{y}_w,\mathbf{y}_l)$ for DPO, we filter responses using a composite \text{Bias Score} that combines signals of both explicit and implicit bias, ensuring the model learns from clear examples of improvement.

-\paragraph{Evaluation.} On a 10\% held-out split, we generate $k=5$ responses per prompt to evaluate performance.
-We measure two forms of bias: \text{GAS} (Gender Attribute Score) to quantify explicit gendered language, and \text{GLD} (Gender Logits Difference) to capture the model's implicit distributional bias.
-We continue to report \text{PPL} to ensure fluency is maintained.
+\paragraph{Evaluation.} We evaluate on 144 prompts using greedy decoding for reproducibility.
+We measure two forms of gender bias: \text{GAS} (Gender Attribute Score), which quantifies explicit gendered language, and \text{GLD} (Gender Logits Difference), which captures implicit distributional bias in next-token probabilities.
+Definitions and implementation details for these metrics are provided in Appendix~\ref{sec: Bias Eval Metrics}.
+We also report perplexity (PPL) to track any fluency degradation.

 \paragraph{Results.} As shown in Fig.~\ref{fig:bias_mitigation}, the simple prompt baseline provides little benefit, while our patched model $\mathcal{M}^+$ successfully reduces both \text{GAS} and \text{GLD}, achieving performance close to the fully debiased teacher model $\mathcal{M}'$ with comparable PPL.
 These trends are consistent across all tested backbones (Appendix.
 Fig.~\ref{fig:sup_risk2}).
 Full metrics are available in Table~\ref{tab:bias}, with qualitative examples in Appx.
 Sec.~\ref{sec:qual_bias}.